sherryydu/HSC401_CoralBleachingWebsite/README.md

 ## Project description/purpose

-I created a website to the general public about the effects of coral bleaching.
+I created a website to inform the general public about the effects of coral bleaching.
 This project was completed in fulfillment of the requirements of HSC401H5: Health and Science Communication Design in Fall 2021.

 This root directory ('HSC401_CoralBleachingWebsite') contains folders and HTML files related to this project for the website's functionality.